SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 2. **No locks**

 The method `Load` does not use locks, it loads the three fields (entries, next pointer and hashes) atomically.
-This means, the `Load` method will always see their values either before or after the write operation by the `Store` method.
+This means, the `Load` method will always see their values either before or after the write operation.

 3. **Cache aligned buckets**